On this page:

 - requires you to use the services of a third party service provider nominated by the park owner other than an embedded network

-- makes you liable for the park owner’s costs of filing an application at the Tribunal
+- makes you liable for the park owner’s costs of filing an application at the Victorian Civil and Administrative Tribunal (VCAT)

 - makes you liable by default for an insurance excess to be paid under the park owner’s insurance policy

-- a term which imposes fixed fees for terminating an agreement early, unless the basis for calculating the fixed fees has been set out in the agreement.
+- imposes fixed fees for terminating an agreement early, unless the basis for calculating the fixed fees has been set out in the agreement.

 - a copy of the park rules

-- if the park is in an area liable to flooding, a written notification of this
+- a written notification (if the park is in an area liable to flooding)

 - a plan of the park, showing the location of your dwelling